sunnyak247/html-dog-beginner-html-tutorial/html-dog-beginner-css-tutorial/README.md

-This is the HTML Dog's CSS tutorial.
+# html-dog-beginner-css-tutorial
+CSS Tutorial from the Odin Project from HTML Dog Website